Grim-/OutwardSuperSimpleExample/README.md

 *(This is called Composition in programming jargon - an object is defined by the things that make it up)*

-You do not need to worry about this too much, but I did want to mention it briefly but if you wish to learn more.
-The link below covers this in a lot more detail.
+You do not need to worry about this too much, if you follow along so far then you already have a basic understanding of Composition (GameObjects are composed of components which define behaviour) but I did want to mention it briefly if you wish to learn more, The link below covers this in a lot more detail.

 [Inheritance Versus Composition In Unity](http://www.sigtrapgames.com/unity-software-design-inheritance-and-composition/)

-When we start adding Mesh Renderers components, Particle System components, Trail Effect components thats when the GameObject starts to become something meaningful, a component is still a C# class but it extends from the Unity MonoBehaviour class this is a class *ALL* GameObjects(and their constituent components) in the scene have.
+When we start adding Mesh Renderer components, Particle System components, Trail Effect components thats when the GameObject starts to become something meaningful, a component is still a C# class but it extends from the Unity MonoBehaviour class this is a class *ALL* GameObjects(and their constituent components) in the scene have.

 ## Part 1 B : A Typical Scene in Outward.